-- Specifies a labeled statement at which processing is to continue.
+- Specifies a labelled statement where processing is to continue.

-The labeled statement and the GOTO statement must be in the same scope.
-The following rules apply to the scope:
+The labelled statement and the GOTO statement must be in the same

 - If the GOTO statement is defined in a compound statement, label must be defined inside the same compound statement, excluding a nested FOR statement or nested compound statement

-- If the GOTO statement is defined in a handler, label must be defined in the same handler and follow the other scope rules.
+- If the GOTO statement is defined in a handler, label must be defined in the same handler, following the other scope rules

 - If the GOTO statement is defined outside of a handler, label must not be defined within a handler.

-Use the GOTO statement sparingly.
-Because the GOTO statement interferes with the normal sequence of processing, it makes an SQL procedure more difficult to read and maintain.
-Before using a GOTO statement, determine whether some other statement, such as an IF statement or LEAVE statement, can be used in place, to eliminate the need for a GOTO statement.
+- It is recommended that the GOTO statement be used sparingly.
+This statement interferes with normal processing sequences, thus making a routine more difficult to read and maintain.
+Before using a GOTO statement, determine whether another statement, such as IF or LEAVE, can be used in place, to eliminate the need for a GOTO statement.

-CREATE PROCEDURE adjust_salary (IN v_empno CHAR(6), IN rating INTEGER, OUT return_parm DECIMAL (8,2)) MODIFIES SQL DATA LANGUAGE SQL BEGIN DECLARE new_salary DECIMAL(9,2); DECLARE service DECIMAL(8,2); SELECT SALARY, CURRENT_DATE - HIREDATE INTO new_salary, service FROM EMP WHERE EMPNO = v_empno; IF service < 600 THEN GOTO EXIT; END IF; IF rating = 1 THEN SET new_salary = new_salary + (new_salary * .10); ELSEIF rating = 2 THEN SET new_salary = new_salary + (new_salary * .05); END IF; UPDATE EMP SET SALARY = new_salary WHERE EMPNO = v_empno; EXIT: SET return_parm = service; END
+CREATE PROCEDURE adjust_salary (IN v_empno CHAR(6), IN rating INTEGER, OUT return_parm DECIMAL (8,2)) MODIFIES SQL DATA LANGUAGE SQL BEGIN DECLARE new_salary DECIMAL (9,2); DECLARE service DECIMAL (8,2); SELECT SALARY, CURRENT_DATE - HIREDATE INTO new_salary, service FROM EMPLOYEE WHERE EMPNO = v_empno; IF service < 600 THEN GOTO EXIT; END IF; IF rating = 1 THEN SET new_salary = new_salary + (new_salary * .10); ELSEIF rating = 2 THEN SET new_salary = new_salary + (new_salary * .05); END IF; UPDATE EMPLOYEE SET SALARY = new_salary WHERE EMPNO = v_empno; EXIT: SET return_parm = service; END